Linking to Electronic Materials

 - Contact Ask a Librarian for assistance

-- Check our guides on finding eBooks and online videos in the Library’s General Search
+- Check our guide on finding media resources in the Library’s General Search

 - Windows users should use Windows media player to view the streams; Macintosh users should use the free VLC Video Player